therlaup/pydicom-batch/README.md

 * Scheduling: If you want your extraction to run at a specific time of the day, so as not to interfere with the PACS server, you can set the `start_time` and `end_time` in 24 hour format HH:mm.
 The extraction will only proceed if the current time is between `start_time` and `end_time`.
 If executed outside of these hours, the script will wait until `start_time` to perform the extraction.
 The example configuration below would result in requests being sent between 5:13pm and 5:15pm.
 * Output directory structure: You may define the directory where DICOM files should be saved and you can define the structure of the subdirectories to be created based on DICOM keywords.
 For example, if we use the configuration file shown below, a DICOM file with PatientID = 0123, StudyInstanceUID = 1.25542.324524, and InstanceNumber = 1 would be stored at `/home/therlaup/DICOM-batch-export/data/0123/1.25542.324524/1.dcm`.
 * Resuming: You can stop the extraction by pressing CRTL+C at any point.
 The extraction can be resumed later by re-executing the script.
+* Multithreading: the `threads` option allows you to set the number of concurrent requests to be sent to the server simultaneously.
+This can result in speedup when queries are slow on the PACS server side.
+* Throttling: You can set the `throttle_time` as a period of time to wait after a request is completed and the next request is sent.

 This is an example C-MOVE configuration file:
 ```yaml